Ricky Stenhouse Jr. wins longest Daytona 500 in history

 Seven-time NASCAR champion Jimmie Johnson made his return to the series and ran inside the top 15 for most of the race.
 He was collected in one of the crashes in overtime and finished 31st.
 Johnson has returned from two years racing in the IndyCar Series as part owner of Legacy Motor Club and he plans to enter a handful of races.

-Brad Keselowski led a race-high 42 laps, but finished 22nd to drop to 0 for 14 in the race he desperately wants to win.
-He declined to speak to reporters after the race.
+Brad Keselowski led a race-high 42 laps, but finished 22nd.
+He declined to speak to reporters after dropping to 0 for 14 in a race he desperately wants to win.

 RACE OF CHAMPIONS